edouard-lopez/open-printing-tunnel/README.md

 * **channels**: a port forwarding configuration from _datacenter_ to _printer_ (one per printer) ;
 * **clients**: company that require printing stream compression, may have several sites, each with one or many printers ;
 * **datacenter**: manages TSE instances for differents sites and clients, also manage the `OPT` instance ;
-* **remote devices** or **site*s*: a machine at the customer location accessible through Internet by its IP address or FQDN.
+* **remote devices** or **sites**: a machine at the customer location accessible through Internet by its IP address or FQDN.
 Each device can be connected to one or more printers locally to forward data streams ;
 * **tunnels**: an SSH's tunnel between the data-center and the remote machine.
 Can have one or more channels ;
 * **configuration** : are stored in each container in `/etc/mast/$site_id` while the `/etc/mast/` directory is a docker volume.